markpavlovski/git-cheatsheet/README.md

 * git checkout master: moves HEAD to master branch.
 * git checkout otherbranch: moves HEAD pointer to otherbranch branch.
 * git checkout -b anothernewbranch: creates a new branch and moves there right away
+* git checkout -b awesomebranch origin/awesomebranch: creates a new branch, checks it out, and automatically sets up tracking
+  * this command is so common that it has an inbuilt shorthand, i.e. git checkout --track origin/awesomebranch: note that this automatically creates a branch with the same name as the one on the server.

 <a name="branchlog"/>